Voting in York County

 Fire Training Center of York County 2500 McFarland Rd, York SC 29745

-Note that the York County Government Center in the town of York is not listed as an early voting location this year.
+Note that the York County Government Center in the town of York was not listed as an early voting location in 2025.
+2026 is TBA.

 ●